adegtyarev/docker-zipline/README.md

         -v zipline-notes:/notes \
         adegtyarev/zipline:jupyter

-This will start on port 80 a Jupyter HTTP-server with Zipline installed and notes volume attached to `/notes` directory which eventually is a chroot directory for the server.
-You can then connect to using web browser.
+This will start a Jupyter HTTP-server with Zipline installed and notes volume attached to a directory which eventually is a chroot directory for the server.
+You can then connect to port 80 using a web browser.

 ### Secure notebook with HTTPS